Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-This case illustrates the systemic effect of SSP: regulating one family member has a direct effect on co-regulatory dynamics in the family as a whole.
-This is consistent with polyvagal theory, which emphasizes that one person's autonomic nervous system actively influences another person's nervous system through neuroceptive signals - facial expression, tone of voice, body posture.
+This case illustrates the systemic nature of SSP: regulating one family member has a direct impact on the co-regulatory dynamics within the family as a whole.
+This is consistent with polyvagal theory, which emphasizes that one person’s autonomic nervous system actively influences another’s nervous system through neuroceptive signals—facial expressions, voice tone, and body posture.

-Below is a selection of experiences - anonymized, shared with permission.
-All names are fictitious.
+Below is a selection of personal stories—anonymized and shared with permission.
+All names have been changed.

 ★★★★★

 “I really notice a difference.
-Have become calmer and feel stimuli much better.
-I can now sense if I'm tired or feeling a little down and can respond better to that.
-The guidance was nice - always an answer when I needed it.
-Overall: successful!”
+I’ve become calmer and am much more attuned to my body’s signals.
+I can now sense when I’m tired or not feeling my best, and I’m better able to respond to those feelings.
+The support was great—I always got an answer when I needed one.
+Overall: a success!”

-Pieter V.SSP Core, Netherlands - Social anxiety & irritability
+Pieter V.SSP Core, Netherlands — Social Anxiety & Sensitivity to Stimuli

 ★★★★★

-“For years I thought my symptoms were purely psychological.
-Realizing that it really is literally stored in my body has been an eye opener.
-SSP has put me on a track that I know really helps me.
-For the first time, I am taking rest and really taking care of myself.”
+“For years, I thought my symptoms were purely psychological.
+Realizing that they’re literally stored in my body has been an eye-opener.
+SSP has set me on a path that I know is truly helping me.
+For the first time, I’m taking time to rest and really taking care of myself.”

 ★★★★★

-“After the first week I already noticed that I am more present and at the same time calmer.
-I have more inner space to regulate myself and make inner decisions before I react to anything.
-That really wasn't possible before.
-Great.”
+“After the first week, I already noticed that I’m more present and, at the same time, calmer.
+I have more inner space to regulate myself and make inner decisions before I react to something.
+That really wasn’t possible before.
+It’s amazing.”

-Nadia S.SSP Core, Germany - Stress regulation & emotional well-being
+Nadia S.SSP Core, Germany — Stress Management & Emotional Well-being

 ★★★★★

 “I have more energy and motivation.
-I sleep better and wake up rested - that hasn't been the case in six years.
-The gloom I had for ten years has almost completely disappeared.
+I sleep better and wake up feeling rested—something I haven’t experienced in six years.
+The gloom I’d been feeling for ten years has almost completely disappeared.
 How is it possible that listening to music can change my life so much?
-But the difference is felt every day.”
+But I can feel the difference every day.”

 ★★★★★